lemonhu/open-entity-relation-extraction/README.md

 ## Chinese Open Entity Relation Extraction

 The content of this work is to extract entity relations based on dependency syntax for open domain.

-Welcome to star or fork.
+Welcome to watch, star or fork.

 ### Extraction Example